 Our Board of Directors is divided into three classes, with one class of directors elected for a three-year term at each annual meeting.
-Each of Class consists of three directors.
+Each Class consists of three directors.
 Each director holds office until the third annual meeting after the meeting at which such director is elected and until his or her successor is duly elected and qualified or until his or her earlier resignation, removal or death.
-The terms of the Class II Directors will expire at the 2011 Annual Meeting.
+The terms of the Class III Directors will expire at the 2012 Annual Meeting.

-Upon the recommendation of the Nominations and Governance Committee, the Board of Directors has nominated Alan G. Bunte, Frank J. Fanzilli, Jr and Daniel Pulver to hold office as Class II Directors until the annual meeting in 2014.
+Upon the recommendation of the Nominations and Governance Committee, the Board of Directors has nominated N. Robert Hammer, Keith Geeslin and Gary B. Smith to hold office as Class III Directors until the annual meeting in 2015.

-The persons named as proxy voters in the accompanying proxy card, or their substitutes, will vote your proxy for all the nominees, each of whom has been designated as such by the Board of Directors, unless otherwise indicated in your proxy.
+The persons named as proxy voters in the proxy card for our 2012 Annual Meeting, or their substitutes, will vote your proxy for all the nominees, each of whom has been designated as such by the Board of Directors, unless otherwise indicated in your proxy.
 CommVault has no reason to believe that the nominees named herein will be unavailable to serve as directors.
 However, in the event that any nominee for director withdraws or for any reason is not able to serve as a director, we will vote your proxy for the remainder of those nominated for director (except as otherwise indicated in your proxy) and for any replacement nominee designated by the Nominations and Governance Committee of the Board of Directors.